ClamChauder/cse15l-lab-reports/LabReport3.md

 ## Lab Report 3 - Bugs and Commands (Week 5)
 ---
 ## Part 1
 The bug I chose to investigate for this lab is the `averageWithoutLowest` method, that is supposed to take an array and calculate the average of its elements while excluding the lowest value.
-However, the provided code failed to account for arrays that contain multiple instances of the lowest value.
+However, the provided code fails to account for arrays that contain multiple instances of the lowest value.
 1. Failure-Inducing Input:
 ```
 @Test